0xCaretaker/0xCaretaker.github.io/_posts/2022-06-29-Automation on the Fly.md

 I gave a lot of time to this Task, for which I'm not sure on how should I feel like..
 But..

-The pic above shows me running packer builds on my flight to Mumbai xD, hence a fair title for the blog **"Automation on the Fly"** :D.
+The pic above shows me running packer builds on my flight to Mumbai xD, hence a fair title for the blog **"Automation on the Fly"** :D
 # Mindmap
 This session was already a catch for me.
 I'm a huge fan of automation but to my surprise I'd never given a thought of automating installations of virtual machines and lab environments, even though it was tedious, specially with AD environments.